Timesheet software: benefits and what to look for

 Timesheet software keeps everyone informed automatically.
 You don't need to chase people or make phone calls.

-The system sends alerts for:
+The system sends alerts for a range of situations.

-- overtime warnings: Notify employees when they're approaching overtime hours, which helps manage compliance with regulations like an employee's right to refuse overtime, which must be documented
+- Overtime warnings: Notify employees when they're approaching overtime hours, which helps manage compliance with regulations like an employee's right to refuse overtime, which must be documented.

-- approval reminders: Alert managers when timesheets need review
+- Approval reminders: Alert managers when timesheets need review.

-- schedule updates: Inform the team instantly when you publish new rosters
+- Schedule updates: Inform the team instantly when you publish new rosters.

-- open shifts: Let available employees know when coverage is needed
+- Open shifts: Let available employees know when coverage is needed.

 These real-time notifications help your team communicate clearly and stay aligned.